-- 2.1 The legal requirement is that any vehicle being operated, whether as a hackney carriage or as a private hire vehicle, for 'hire or reward' requires a licence for that purpose from the licensing authority for the area in which they operate. - 2.2 The development of case law has highlighted that for there to be hire or reward, the payment of a fee by the hirer does not have to take place.
+- 2.1 The legal requirement is that any vehicle being operated as a hackney carriage for 'hire or reward' requires a licence for that purpose from the licensing authority for the area in which they operate. - 2.2 The development of case law has highlighted that for there to be hire or reward, the payment of a fee by the hirer does not have to take place.
 What is important is the nature and circumstances of the relationship giving rise to an individual being conveyed in a vehicle. - 2.3 What does not appear to be in doubt is that if the proposal is accepted, rickshaws will be hired by individuals who want to be conveyed from one location within the city to another.
 Although in the majority of instances the indication is that no fee will be charged for that service, a benefit will nevertheless be derived by the owner/driver by virtue of the sponsorship and advertising income generated. - 2.4 Effectively, the drivers/owners obtain a reward, albeit indirectly, for the service they provide.
 This is so even before consideration of the circumstances in which an actual fee will be charged are taken into account, for which a licence would unquestionably be required.
 It should be remembered that a licensed vehicle always remains as such, even when not being used for licensable activities. - 2.5 The view therefore is that for the purposes disclosed to officers, rickshaws are licensable.
 In that event, there is an obligation on the Council to safeguard the interests and welfare of the public who have access to, and will make use of, such vehicles.
-However because of the lack of legislative clarity, the Council is seeking a barrister's opinion on this matter and it is hoped that a response will be available in time for this meeting.
+Due to the lack of legislative clarity, the Council obtained a barrister's opinion on this matter.
+This confirmed that rickshaws should, if licensed, be licensed as hackney carriages.